 There is a small storage shed which you can use for your kit but this is not locked.

-The house is surrounded by farmland, pasture and you will occasionally notice a tractor working in the fields.
+The house is in a rural setting surrounded by farmland, pasture and you will occasionally notice a tractor working in the fields.

 Godrevy lighthouse is a short stroll from the house and is made famous by Virginia Woolfe in her novel ‘To the Lighthouse’.
 Sitting on the grassy headland, looking out over the bay you will spot plenty of wildlife.
 Hundreds of seals can be seen in their secret cove nearby, dolphins are regularly spotted playing in the surf and there are sea birds a plenty.